Kim2091/RTXRemixTools/RemixMeshConvert/README.md

 **Description:**

-This script takes USD files as input, converts the interpolation of all meshes in the given USD file from face-varying to vertex, and exports the modified stage to new USD files.
+This script takes USD files as input, makes a copy named as the output, converts the interpolation of all meshes in the given USD file from face-varying to vertex, and finally saves the modified stages to the new USD files.
 It can process a single file or a folder of files, and also includes a dictionary of aliases for replacing specific primvar names with `float2[] primvars:st1`.

 Please refer to `requirements.txt` for necessary Python libraries.